-Dr. Michele Green’s uses the best laser treatments for stretch mark removal in her private NYC office.
-Based on your skin type, Dr. Green will assess which combination of lasers and treatments will be best to use for your stretch mark treatment.
-In addition, she will advise you on the best skincare to use, skin lightening lotions and serums to use in combination with your laser treatment to effect the best cosmetic results.
+Dr. Michele Green uses the best non-invasive laser treatment options available for stretch mark removal in her private NYC office.
+Depending on the presentation of your stretch marks, your skin type, and your skin tone, Dr. Green will assess which combination of lasers and treatments will provide you with the best cosmetic results and successfully eliminate your stretch marks.
+In addition, she will advise you on the best skincare to use, skin-lightening lotions, and serums to use in combination with your laser treatment to effect the best cosmetic results.
 There are different treatment options for stretch mark removal, based on the type of stretch marks, the color, and your skin type.

-V-Beam Laser and Stretch Mark Removal
+VBeam Laser and Stretch Mark Removal

-A single session of V-Beam for stretch mark removal treatment typically lasts fifteen to thirty minutes, depending on the size and location of the stretch marks.
-Strict sun avoidance and sunscreen use is required before and after treatment with the pulsed dye laser, as the V-Beam laser should not be done on tanned skin.
+A single session of VBeam for stretch mark removal treatment typically lasts fifteen to thirty minutes, depending on the size and location of the stretch marks.
+Strict sun avoidance and sunscreen use is required before and after treatment with the pulsed dye laser, as the VBeam laser should not be done on tanned skin.
 Patients should avoid the sun after treatment until the treated area heals.
-In addition, lotions and moisturizes should be used daily after the V-Beam treatment.
-In general, there are no side effects associated with V-Beam therapy and patients can return to their daily activities immediately following the laser treatment.
+In addition, lotions and moisturizers should be used daily after the VBeam treatment.
+In general, there are no side effects associated with VBeam therapy, and patients can return to their daily activities immediately following the laser treatment.
 It typically takes 4 to 6 sessions of treatment of stretch marks with the pulsed dye laser to restore new skin cells and produce healthy skin by generating new collagen production.

 Fraxel Laser and Stretch Mark Removal